Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 All children must have a Child Information Card on file providing current information.

-If a medical emergency should arise and the family cannot be reached, the center may take such temporary action as deemed appropriate.
+If a medical emergency should arise and the family cannot be reached, the center may take such temporary action as deemed appropriate

 Emergency Card

 The emergency card provides center staff with information regarding how to get in contact with you, whom to contact in the event that you cannot be reached, and to whom staff are authorized to release your child.
 Emergency cards must be completed, signed, and on file before your child may attend.
 Information must be accurate and updated periodically as needed.
+It is required that all boxes be filled in unless it specifically states “optional”.
+Families must use the word “none” or “unknown” to fill in boxes such as allergies if there are no known allergies.

 Individual Emergency Care Plans

 If your child has allergies or asthma, an “Allergy Action Plan” or an “Asthma Action Plan” must be provided by your child’s doctor.
 This plan must be on file at the center no later than two weeks after the child’s start date or enrollment will be suspended until this is received.
 This is for the safety of the child and the protection of staff.
+Additional medications that are named on the action plan must be provided according to the Medication Policy.

 Staff Procedures for Emergencies